cc-rock/FoursquareApiTest/README.md

 Missing for lack of time:
 * Presenter unit tests (I would have liked to do TDD here as well)
-* View attach / detach from presenter in onStart / onStop (ESSENTIAL)
-* Saving the current searchQuery and redoing it if the activity is stopped and restarted
-* Handling screen rotation without losing the active network call
 * Polish the UI (especially the SearchView)

 Improvements / To-Do: